hoplon/javelin/README.md

 ### Input Cells and Formula Cells

-**Input cells** contain values that are updated explicitly using `reset!` or `swap!`. **Formula cells** contain values that are recomputed by Javelin whenever the values in the cells referenced in the formula expression are changed.
-Note that **formula cells are read-only**&mdash;attempts to update a formula cell directly via `swap!` or `reset!` will cause an error.
+* **Input cells** contain values that are updated explicitly using `reset!` or `swap!`.
+Input cells are created by the `cell` macro.
+* **Formula cells** contain values that are recomputed automatically whenever the values in the cells referenced in the formula expression are changed.
+Formula cells are read-only&mdash;attempts to update a formula cell directly via `swap!` or `reset!` will cause an error.

-The `cell` macro creates input cells, and the `cell=` macro creates formula cells.
+  Formula cells are created by the `cell=` macro.

 ```clojure
 (def a (cell 42))               ;; cell containing the number 42